-Town-level data is available in supplemental digital data reports that accompany this report and are available for download on the Tax Department's website (tax.vermont.gov).

-In 2022 the content of the PVR Annual Report changed significantly.
-If there is information that was available in previous report that was not included here, please contact PVR at tax.pvr@vermont.gov, or call (802) 828-5860 and our staff will provide you with the required information.
+Town-level data is available in supplemental digital data reports3 that accompany this report and are available for download on the Tax Department website.
+Please note: In 2022 the format of the PVR annual report changed significantly - if there is important information you are seeking from a prior year report that is not included, please contact PVR at tax.pvr@vermont.gov, or (802) 828-5860 and we will ensure you receive the requested information.